attack68/rateslib/docs/source/e_fx_volatility.rst

 Building and Pricing an Option
 ================================

-Typing `EURUSD Curncy OVML` into Bloomberg will bring up the Bloomberg currency options pricer.
+Typing `EURUSD Curncy OVML` into Bloomberg will bring up the Bloomberg currency options pricer for *Calls* and *Puts*.
-This can be replicated with *rateslib* native functionality.
+This can be replicated with *rateslib* native functionality via :class:`~rateslib.instruments.FXCall` and :class:`~rateslib.instruments.FXPut`.

 .. container:: twocol